pranavpandey/dynamic-support/README.md

 It is a collection of activities, fragments, widgets, views and some utility functions required to build a standard Android app.
-It also provides some built-in use cases like an intro screen, drawer activity, about screen, collapsing app bar, navigation bar view, color picker, multiple locales, runtime permissions, etc. which can be used and customised according to the need.
+It also provides some built-in use cases like an intro screen, drawer activity, about screen, collapsing app bar, navigation bar view, color picker, multiple locales, runtime permissions, etc. which can be used and customised according to the requirements.

 > For a complete reference, please read the [documentation][documentation].